Kong/docs.konghq.com/app/_hub/moesif/kong-plugin-moesif/_index.md

 ## How to install

-> If you are using [Kong's Ingress Controller](https://github.com/Kong/kubernetes-ingress-controller), the installation is slightly different.
+> If you are using Kong's [Kubernetes ingress controller](https://github.com/Kong/kubernetes-ingress-controller), the installation is slightly different.
 Review the [docs for the Kong Ingress Controller](https://www.moesif.com/docs/server-integration/kubernetes-ingress-controller/).

 The `.rock` file is a self-contained package that can be installed locally or from a remote server.